 As an entrepreneur, your goal is to grow a successful business, but only 1 in 12 succeeds.
 Growing a successful business requires an entrepreneur to balance the multiple dimensions of customers, products, team, business model, and funding.

 Read our 5 secrets for starting out as an entrepreneur and making money online, they will help you follow your passion and to become a successful web entrepreneur.

-Gary Vaynerchuk, is a best seller author and social media expert.
+Gary Vaynerchuk is a best selling author and social media expert.
 He believes that every entrepreneur needs the passion to give them the drive to work hard and succeed.
 The passion means the work is something they love doing, and that passion is “contagious”.
 Doing something your passionate about is also the secret behind being happy.

 His book Crush It is about cashing in on your passion.
 It is a must read for any budding entrepreneur.

 Don’t start without a plan.
 Successful entrepreneurs plan for future success.